The AirAsia Museum story

 Nadia Nasaruddin, Junior Archivist, MDA

-The airasia Museum
+The AirAsia Museum

 Throughout the project, so many people have supported us on this journey, shared their stories, spent the time to help with spring cleaning and sorting, excavating the storerooms, contributed their collections, and made the dream of this archive a reality.
-It is all of you, our guests, and all the wonderful Allstars who have worked at airasia through these years, that have made this possible.
+It is all of you, our guests, and all the wonderful Allstars who have worked at AirAsia through these years, that have made this possible.

 From reversible bucket hats to original sketches of our cabin crew uniform, or our very first sale, this is just the beginning.
 Take your time, have a look around, and we hope you enjoy finding out about this little airline that could.
 If you have a story to share, get in touch!
-We’d love to geek out over any airasia memorabilia you may have.
+We’d love to geek out over any AirAsia memorabilia you may have.

 Read more about us here.